UniversalDependencies/docs/treebanks/bor_bdt/index.md

 ## Description

-UD_Bororo-BDT is a collection of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
-All known sources in this language are being annotated: grammar examples, myths, and other sources.
-Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io) and Carolina C. Aragon.
+UD_Bororo-BDT is a compilation of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
+The corpus encompasses sentences derived from diverse sources: grammar examples, mythological narratives, fieldwork material, and other sources.
+Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io).

-UD_Bororo-BDT is a collection of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
-All known sources in this language are being annotated: grammar examples, myths, and other sources.
+UD_Bororo-BDT stands as a comprehensive compilation of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
+The corpus encompasses sentences derived from diverse sources, including grammar examples, mythological narratives, fieldwork material (elicited and spontaneous discourse), and other sources.
+Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io).
 The project is work-in-progress and the treebank is being updated on a regular basis.

 ## Acknowledgments